Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 - Add watermark, stamp, page numbers
 - Multi-tool, compare, read, annotate
 - Edit table of contents, extract bookmarks
-- Most operations that don't need LibreOffice, Tesseract, qpdf, Ghostscript, ImageMagick, or Calibre
+- Most operations that don't need a server

 ### What does not work locally

-Tools that need server-side binaries are **not bundled with the desktop app**.
+Some tools need server-side processing and are **not bundled with the desktop app**.
 Attempting to use them shows:

 > *"This tool requires an account.
 Sign in to Stirling Cloud or connect to a self-hosted server to use it."*